04 The Miller’s Daughter

 Josah lifted his shoulders and answered, “Quite well.
 But, it’s been years.
 I only heard of his passing a few days ago.”

-“Did I tell you Bubberans are curious folk?”
+“Did I tell you Buberrans are curious folk?”
 Graybard raised his eyebrows.
 “Wondering why you don’t want anyone to recognize you.”

 Josah hesitated.
-“There are too many things to explain that’s better left in the past.”
+“Somethings are best left in the past.”

 Hearing Luka’s name and being back home was more than Josah could bare.
 “Look, I only want to do what I must and leave.”